Humanities and Communication

 GlobaLS

-This group researches into the world of Catalan literature of the 19th, 20th and 21st century.
-We carry out both contextual and theoretical studies with a special focus on sociological aspects.
+This research group focuses on Catalan literature from the 19th, 20th, and 21st centuries.
+We conduct both contextual and theoretical studies with a particular emphasis on sociological aspects.
 We also encourage comparative studies between Catalan literature and other literary systems.
-Researchers in this group examine the following subjects:
+The group's researchers examine the following topics:

 1. Literature and society.